D3SOX/bmbf/README.md

 - Files in BMBF.Desktop will be located in the `./BMBF.Desktop/Device` directory - note that the directories don't completely reflect the Quest's filesystem, to make things easier to find.
 - The "beat saber installation" is simulated by an APK located in `./BMBF.Desktop/Device/BeatSaber.apk`.
 Creating or deleting this file is akin to installing or uninstalling Beat Saber.

-## Browsing API endpoints

-API endpoints can be viewed in swagger at the endpoint `/api/swagger` (only applies in the `Debug` configuration)

 ## Creating a releasable APK